WhiteHatDiary/WhiteHatDiary/README.md

 - 👋 Hi, I’m @WhiteHatDiary
-- 👀 I’m interested in
+- 👀 I’m interested in cyber security and automation.
 - 🌱 I’m currently learning multiple coding languages and pursuing a BSCIA at Western Governors University
 - 💞️ I’m looking to collaborate on research and development of tools to assist todays CyberSec Professionals.
 - 📫 For more information you can reach me at info@whitehatdiary.com